MarcelloDeidda/music-theory/README.md

 #### Chords

-The file "./chord-builder.js" cointains the class ChordBuilder with the following static methods:
+The file "./chord-builder.js" cointains the class ChordBuilder with the following methods:

 - **majorChord(root)** returns a major chord from a single note
 - **minorChord(root)** returns a minor chord from a single note